froggitti/purplOS/README.md

-# victor
+# purplOS

-Welcome to `victor`.
-This is the home of the Anki Vector robot's source code.
+Welcome to `purplOS`.
 Original README: [README-orig.md](/README-orig.md)

-Check the [wiki](https://github.com/kercre123/victor/wiki) for more information about the leak, what we can do with this, and general Vector info.
+Check Wire's [wiki](https://github.com/kercre123/victor/wiki) for more information about the leak, what we can do with this, and general Vector info.

 > [!WARNING]
 > **You CANNOT currently deploy this to a regular, non-unlocked bot.**

 ## Changes

-- The wiki includes a list of changes I made: [Changes I Made](https://github.com/kercre123/victor/wiki/Changes-I-Made)
+- The wiki includes a list of changes Wire made to the source code before publishing it: [Changes Wire Made](https://github.com/kercre123/victor/wiki/Changes-I-Made)

 ## Building (Linux)